News powered by Bitcoinist.net

 Furthermore, commenters pointed out that the freeze flag has been common knowledge in the Ripple community for months, and that it’s a necessary feature in order for gateways to comply with the law in many jurisdictions.

 Does this call into question the liquidity of assets on the Ripple network?
+Should you be buying Ripple?
 Will we see more examples of Ripple gateways freezing user funds?
 Sound off in the comments below!

 Photo Sources: Ripple Labs, Wired